INA-DLWeb/FacetRedux/README.md

 Proprioception is a concept we borrowed to [cognitive science](http://en.wikipedia.org/wiki/Cognitive_science), where it refers to the [intuitive perception we have of our own body](http://en.wikipedia.org/wiki/Proprioception).
 Proprioception explains how we are able to touch our nose without poking oursleves in the eyes : we constantly have an intuitive knowledge of the position our our and and nose.

 This concept seemed relevent to us to describe our Web archive data-mining effort.
 As a matter of fact, one of the major challenges for a Web archive is to provide an analytical overview.
 On one hand, it is easy to request one of the billion documents from our archive, on the other hand, getting and answer to the following types of questions is more difficult:
- * "How did the number of distinct images collected on arte.tv evolve from April 2012 to April 2013?"
+ * "How did the number of unique images collected on arte.tv evolve from April 2012 to April 2013?"
  * "What is the average size of a Flash animation collected in 2013?"
- * "What is the number of distinct URLs collected in the `.fr` TLD in 2013?"
+ * "What is the number of unique URLs collected in the `.fr` TLD in 2013?"

 ### Mining metadata